edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 ### AddValue
 `AddValue(key string, value string)`

-This method stores a value for access within a pipeline execution
+This API stores a value for access within a pipeline execution

 ### RemoveValue
 `RemoveValue(key string)`

-This method deletes a value stored in the context at the given key
+This API  deletes a value stored in the context at the given key

 ### GetValue
 `GetValue(key string) (string, bool)`

-This method attempts to retrieve a value stored in the context at the given key
+This API attempts to retrieve a value stored in the context at the given key

 ### GetAllValues
 `GetAllValues() map[string]string`

-This method returns a read-only copy of all data stored in the context
+This API returns a read-only copy of all data stored in the context

 ### ApplyValues
 `ApplyValues(format string) (string, error)`

-This method will replace placeholders of the form `{context-key-name}` with the value found in the context at `context-key-name`.
+This API will replace placeholders of the form `{context-key-name}` with the value found in the context at `context-key-name`.
 Note that key matching is case insensitive.
 An error will be returned if any placeholders in the provided string do NOT have a corresponding entry in the context storage map.

 ## Secrets